beatrice-24/ECE2112-Programming-Assignment-4/README.md

 ```

 ### 3. Average Grade by Gender
 We group students by `Gender`, compute their mean 'Average' grades, and plot the result as a green bar chart.

-Titles and axis labels are added.
+- **X-axis (Gender):** Male and female categories.
+- **Y-axis (Average Grade:** Mean grade of students for each gender.
+- **Title:** Highlights the comparison of gender with respect to the average score.

 ```
 gender_avg = board2.groupby('Gender')['Average'].mean()